 The School Games is made up of four levels of competition that provide a pathway for young people from primary age upwards to progress and develop.
-A series of School Games Festivals take place in each District across the year, with Lancashire finals in around 15 different sports.
+A series of School Games Festivals take place in each District across the year, with Lancashire finals in around 15 different sports taking place in July in Blackpool Stanley Park.